simcop2387/MediaSched/README.md

     What program to run for each file to play; no default, *this option is required*
   * args
     Additional arguments to the binary.  use %f to put the file in a specific place of the arguments.  defaults to: %f

+# PLAYER NOTES
+MPD has a minor setup issue where you have to have the storage paths the same as in MPD.
+Otherwise it'll claim that it can't find the files constantly.

 # HISTORY
 an older version of this software was originally written to use the database of WebCalendar (http://www.k5n.us/webcalendar.php) directly (from the 2007 era).
 I've rewritten this part of it to instead use iCal directly so that more software can be supported. even using a local file so you don't have to have a constant connection to the database or the internet without having to setup a whole webserver, database, and php installation.